chrismainey/bnssg-quarto/README.md

 This repository provides a quarto template and a project structure to support BNSSG analytical teams to use R.

+## Version number

+This template is version 0.0.1.

+### Latest updates

+- contains an example of alternative text
+- contains bnssg theme and colour functions (until they are packaged up separately)

 ## Incorporating the template in a project

 Begin the project (“New project”) and create the preferred file and